letAshCook/MyHKMU-2.0-StudentManagementSystem/README.md

 - References and Work Distribution to Team Members
 - Conclusion and Appendix

-**Please note that everything below will be referencing the project on-hand: Student Management System.**
+**Please note that everything below will reference the project on-hand: Student Management System.**

 ## Table of Contents